kaedea/android-swipe-loading-view/readme.md

 ![preview](doc/swipeload_preview.gif)

 ### Introduction
 SwipeLoadingView offers a LoadingView like drawer when you are swiping on it.
-You can use this view when you want to switch something like video or picture.
+You can use this widget when you want to switch something like video or picture.

 ### Feature & Todo